-WASHINGTON, D.C. — A pair of Jan.
-3 petitions for writ of certiorari seek U.S. Supreme Court review of a decision finding the Patient Protection and Affordable Care Act (ACA) individual mandate unconstitutional (The States of California, et al. v.
-The State of Texas, et al, No. 19-840, United States House of Representatives v.
-State of Texas, et al., No. 19-841, U.S. Sup.).
+WASHINGTON, D.C. — The U.S. Supreme Court on March 2 agreed to decide whether eliminating the Patient Protection and Affordable Care Act (ACA) individual mandate penalty rendered the entire law unconstitutional (California, et al. v.
+Texas, et al, No. 19-840, United States House of Representatives v.
+Texas, et al., No. 19-841, U.S. Sup.).